AML/CTF Hub

 Do you provide the new ‘tranche 2 designated services’?

-The reforms introduce a new tranche of designated services that includes services typically provided by lawyers, accountants and real estate agents.
+The reforms introduce new tranche of designated services that include services typically provided by lawyers, accountants and real estate agents.
 These new definitions are based on the services provided, not the professional who provides them.

 IMPORTANT: If the additional services you offer clients fall within the definition of another designated service, you will lose the item 54 exemptions and be required to meet the full set of obligations.